How Underwriters Qualify Income And Approve Mortgage Loans

 - 30 days most recent check stubs

-If borrowers income is not consistent or questionable, a verification of employment needs to be done.
+If borrowers’ income is not consistent or questionable, verification of employment needs to be done.

 Verification Of Mortgage Documents By Underwriters

-All mortgage files will have a form that contain a certification form that all original documents provided by borrowers were examined by mortgage underwriters.
+All mortgage files will have a form that contains a certification form that all original documents provided by borrowers were examined by mortgage underwriters.

-- Income Tax Return transcripts is mandatory and must be provided for each year of income documentation for that income to be valid.
+Income Tax Return transcripts are mandatory and must be provided for each year of income documentation for that income to be valid.

 Steps In Mortgage Process

 All qualifying income reported on the IRS transcript must support the qualified income entered in the Automated Underwriting System.